Everson4t/antivirus-for-objectstore/README.md

 endpoint = "https://cell-1.streaming.sa-saopaulo-1.oci.oraclecloud.com"
 ```
 ### Event
-6. Create an event to track object creation on bucket1 and write to Stream1.
+6. Create an event to track object create on bucket1 and write to Stream1.
 Name: **Event1**

 ### ssh Key par
 7. Generate a ssh key par to use with your instance.